 For your second day in Rome, we recommend you head to the Vatican City.
 This is a city-state inside Rome itself, and is home to the Vatican Museums and St. Peter’s Basilica.
 The Vatican Museums are home to world renowned works of art as well as the Sistine Chapel – a masterpiece of Renaissance art.

 We recommend allocating at least half a day to explore the Vatican Museums, Sistine Chapel and St. Peter’s Basilica.
-From here, head along to the Tiber River, and explore Castel Sant’Angelo.
-Afterwards you can head back towards the city center, and visit locations like the Piazza Popolo.

 If you have time and are interested you could also visit the Borghese Gallery.
 Note that this is also a timed entry system – see our guide to visiting the Borghese Gallery for more.